 - SOMEGAL, ” Through a explorative process of archiving, illustration, 3D rendering, layering and iteration; I create vibrant, textured designs which celebrate social justice, mental well-being and our sacred connection to nature.” www.somegal.co.uk

-The exhibition will be launched on 8th November with a night of entertainment featuring live performances from the artists, premiere screenings of the video work, and a chance to learn more about the global struggle for debt justice.
-The first 50 people to arrive will receive a refreshment token from Peckham Levels’ popular bar.
-The exhibition will then run for a further week until 17th November.
+The exhibition was launched on 8th November with a night of entertainment featuring live performances from the artists, premiere screenings of the video work, and a chance to learn more about the global struggle for debt justice.
+It ran until 16th November.

-The exhibition has been made possible thanks to the support of the Open Society Foundation.
+The exhibition was made possible thanks to the support of the Open Society Foundation.

 This exhibition was made possible thanks to the generosity of our donors.
 If you can, please help us continue doing the work we do.